Blood Brothers (Lumley novel): Plot

 Nestor, also injured in the attack on the village, ends up in the hills, his memory damaged due to a head injury and believing he is a Wampnyri Lord.
-Nestor witnesses a duel between two Wamphyri Lords, Vasagi the Suck and Wran Killglance, rivals and part of Wrathas group out of Turgosheim.
+Nestor witnesses a duel between two rival Wamphyri Lords, Vasagi the Suck and Wran Killglance, who are part of Wrathas group out of Turgosheim.
 His intervention in the form of a crossbow bolt fired into Vasagi allows the Killglance Brother to win.
 He is then "rewarded" by Wran for his help with Vasagi's egg and he becomes Wamphyri.

 Nathan, previously shunned by the dead of the Szgany, is immediately taken in by the Thyre.
-He becomes famous among them, communicating with their dead and making many friends.
-Nathan becomes a conduit for the dead Thyre to talk to and teach the living Thyre, reuniting lost loved ones and telling them of new contraptions and inventions they have designed while dead.
+He becomes famous among them and communicates with their dead and makes many friends.
+Nathan becomes a conduit for the dead Thyre to talk to and teach the living Thyre.
+He helps reunite lost loved ones and tells them of new contraptions and inventions they have designed while dead.
 Learning to use his telepathy while traveling east with the Thyre across their many towns and underground outposts, Nathan eventually ends up in Turgosheim.

 In Turgosheim Nathan finds a supplicant Szgany tribe and is put into the tithe, where he is taken to the manse of the Wampnyri Lord Maglore The Mage.
-Intrigued by Nathan's intelligence, colours and demeanour Maglore does not vampirise him, instead choosing to keep him around as a companion or "pet".
-Nathan spends many months in Maglore's manse learning about Turgosheim and he also meets another untouched human, the female Szgany girl Orlea.
-All the time keeping his powers and mentalism hidden from the Wamphyri Lord Nathan eventually 'escapes' on a flyer and goes back to western sunside and the Szgany Lidesci.
-Where he is reunited with his mother and marries Misha.
+Intrigued by Nathan's intelligence, colours and demeanour, Maglore does not vampirise him, instead choosing to keep him around as a companion or "pet".
+Nathan spends many months in Maglore's manse learning about Turgosheim and he also meets another untouched human, the Szgany girl Orlea.
+All the time keeping his powers and mentalism hidden from the Wamphyri, Lord Nathan eventually 'escapes' on a flyer and goes back to western sunside and the Szgany Lidesci, where he is reunited with his mother and marries Misha.

-Upon Nathan's return Nestor senses him and is enraged to find him back.
-Believing in his broken mind that Nathan is an "old enemy," Nestor attacks Nathan and Misha along with his lieutenant Zahar, injured in the brisk skirmish Nestor's flyer crashes near a leper colony but not before Nathan is thrown through the Perchorsk gate by Zahar on Nestors orders.
+Upon Nathan's return, Nestor senses him and is enraged to find him back.
+Believing in his broken mind that Nathan is an "old enemy," Nestor attacks Nathan and Misha along with his lieutenant Zahar.
+Injured in the brisk skirmish, Nestor's flyer crashes near a leper colony, but not before Nathan is thrown through the Perchorsk gate by Zahar on Nestors orders.